Printed from Production AI Institute public record

 RebuildNo kill switch, no human gate on irreversible actions, or no observability baselineStop production traffic; redesign control plane before re-attempting deployment

-If production requires regulated evidence, map completed controls to PSF compliance and practitioner certifications (CAOP for operations, CAIS for security, CAIG for governance).
-MSPs deploying agents for clients should align sign-off to the MSP AI certification guide.
+If production requires regulated evidence, map completed controls to PSF compliance, source-backed records, and the relevant review path.
+Delivery teams deploying agents for clients should keep sign-off tied to evidence quality, not confidence.

 Sources and further reading